aduffy70/LabNotes/_posts/2016/2016-10-17-Difficult-amplification-in-GBS-samples.md

   * In the 2003 paper they used fairly normal PCR: 35 cycles- 94C for 45s, 48-52C for 45s, 72C for 75s
   * In the 2008 paper they used unusual settings (or there is a typo): 50 cycles- 94C for 5s, 52C for 1s, and 72C for 10s
   * I'm curious to try the 2008 settings and see if anything amplifies.

+PCR0250
+  * Trying rbcL with Ebihara's filmy-specific TKT primers.
+Using Dpet and Vbos sporophyte templates on an annealing temperature gradient spanning 1.5C on either side of Ebihara's recommended temperatures to try to optimize for these primers with my samples.
+Using AmpliTaq Gold with a bit of GC Enhancer because it is awesome.

 [1]: http://dx.doi.org/10.3767/000651906X622210
 [image1]: {{site.image_path}}rbcL_forward_primers_aligned.png